sapayth/sheet-wise/readme.txt

 === Sheet Wise ===
-Contributors: Sapayth H.
+Contributors: sapayth
-Tags: Google Sheets, data sync, WordPress, Google API, automation, hooks Requires at least: 5.0
+Tags: Google Sheets, Data sync, Google API, Automation, Hooks Requires at least: 5.0
-Tested up to: 6.4
+Tested up to: 6.7
-Stable tag: 1.0.0
+Stable tag: 1.0.1
-Requires PHP: 7.2
+Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Sync WordPress data to Google Sheets seamlessly with Sheet Wise.
+Automate forms, posts, & more using powerful hooks.
+Perfect for effortless workflows!

 == Description ==
 **Sheet Wise** is a powerful WordPress plugin that enables seamless data synchronization between WordPress and Google Sheets.
 By using various hooks, it allows users to automatically send data from WordPress forms, custom posts, and other data sources directly to Google Sheets.